 UT Health Science Center:

 COM105 Progress, Promotion and Graduation with a Doctorate of Medicine (M.D.) - COM Medical

 Education

-Version 1 Publication Date: 05/26/2022
+Version 4 Publication Date: 04/25/2025

-- iv.
-Passing score on first attempt for the USMLE Step 2 CK (Clinical Knowledge) exam, which must be taken by January of the third year. - v.
-Professionalism standards required of all students in the COM as outlined in the Student Code of Conduct and P&P policies. - 3.
-Failure to meet minimum standards will first be identified by the 3-year Accelerated MD Curriculum Committee, which will make a recommendation regarding the student's ability to continue in the 3-year program.
-The Director of the 3-year Curriculum Committee will then notify the appropriate Senior Assistant Dean (Basic Sciences or Clinical Curriculum) to call a P&P committee meeting.
-A representative from the 3-year Curriculum Committee will attend the P&P committee meeting to provide the recommendation from the 3-year Curriculum Committee. - 4.
-After consideration of performance to date, the P&P committee will make one of the following recommendations: - a) During preclinical courses (year 1 and first half of year 2) - i.
-The student is placed on academic probation, typically for one semester, so that a minimum required GPA can be achieved. - 1.
-If the student is unable to achieve the minimum required GPA after one semester, then the student will be required to decelerate into the traditional 4-year MD program. - ii.
-The student may be recommended for academic dismissal per the 4-year P&P policy, if the following occurs: - 1.
-Failure of more than one course. - 2.
-Failure to maintain a GPA of 2.25 on a 4.0 scale. - b) During clinical rotations (second half of year 2 and year 3) - i.
-The student is placed on academic probation, typically for one semester, so that a minimum required GPA in the 3 year Accelerated program can be achieved. - 1.
-If the student is unable to achieve the minimum required GPA after one semester, then the student will be required to decelerate into the traditional 4-year MD program. - The student can repeat a failed clerkship, or potentially all core clerkships, but would need to decelerate into the 4-year MD program. - ii.
+- i.
+The student is placed on academic probation, typically for one semester, if they do not pass any single clerkship. - 1.
+The student can repeat a failed clerkship, or potentially all core clerkships, but would need to decelerate into the 4-year MD program. - ii.
 The student may be recommended for academic dismissal based on the 4-year P&P policy if one of the following occurs: - 1.
 Failure to pass all required clinical courses. - 2.
 Failure to pass USMLE Step 1 after two attempts. - 3.
 Failure to pass USMLE Step 2CK after three attempts. - 5.
 Course and exam remediations are subject to the guidelines outlined in the 4-year P&P policy, with the exception that students who need to remediate an entire course or clerkship will need to decelerate into the 4-year curriculum. - 6.
 During the clinical years, a student who otherwise passes a clerkship but fails a National Board of Medical Examiners (NBME) post-clerkship exam will receive an "R" for the rotation and will be allowed to retake the exam, but not while on another clerkship.
-A student who fails the NBME examination in more than one clerkship, and thus receiving 2 "R"s, will be required to meet with the P&P committee.
+A student who fails the NBME examination in more than one clerkship, and thus receiving 2 "R"s, will be required to meet with the 3-year committee.
 The student will not be allowed to continue in clinical clerkships until at least one of the "R"s has been remediated, and will likely need to decelerate into the 4-year curriculum.